sara-nl/htdpdocs/source/Pages/storage/data_transfers.rst

 .. _data-transfers-to-and-from-ht:

 ======================================
-Data transfers to/from the HT-platform
+Data transfers to/from Spider
 ======================================

-To transfer data to and from the HT-platform we advise you to use ``scp``, ``rsync``, ``curl`` or ``wget``.
+To transfer data to and from Spider we advise you to use ``scp``, ``rsync``, ``curl`` or ``wget``.
 Other options may be available, but these are currently not supported by us.